 What are the Benefits of a Weighted Sled and Why Do I Need One?

 Sled workouts can be split into two categories: pushing and pulling.
 Both help develop serious strength in your glutes, hamstrings, calves, quad, and core.
 No matter if you’re pulling it or pushing it, using a weight sled will also help improve your aerobic and anaerobic conditioning.
 In this way, the workout is going to feel a lot like a power rope workout – it’s going to burn so good, and the minutes will definitely feel like hours, but the aftereffects are full of serious feelings of accomplishment.

 One of the most significant benefits of weight training sleds are they it give you the ability to be flexible.
 Because you’re the one determining the weight that you push or pull, you can decide the exercise’s difficulty.
 Of course, it’s highly recommended that you use a lighter load than you think you might need when you’re just starting out.
 And, depending on the turf where you’re working, you should factor in some resistance.
 Traditional grass and turf pitches work great for sleds, but if you’re pushing and pulling inside a gym on a concrete floor, you might have more resistance than you anticipated.

 As you might expect, sleds work your legs – glutes, calves, hamstrings, and quads will all get a serious workout from a push-pull workout.
 It’s not just lower body exercises – you’ll also work to strengthen your core, and your upper body will get a workout too.

 Your grip will be challenged in addition to these great benefits, and your forearms will light up, since pushing a sled isn’t easy.

 An Example Workout

 Each of these workouts will test you in different ways.
-All can be scaled for the beginner sled user or someone who’s been using a power sled for a while.
+All can be scaled for the beginner sled user or someone who’s been using a weight sled for a while.